The indigenous North Indian Tribes that reside in the steep terrains of the lofty Himalayas are described below:

 Tribes of Punjab: Punjab with its unique culture, tribesmen in Punjab completes a massive calculation under the north Indian tribes.
 The tribes of Punjab can be identified by their striking dresses, colourful attire and mellifluous songs.

-and Uttarakhand comprise a colossal portion under the north Indian tribal section, with variety speaking out from every section and every sphere of daily life.
-A part of Uttar Pradesh, basically the tribal areas with the districts of Dehradun, Uttarkashi, Tehri Garhwal, Rudraprayag, Chamoli, Hardwar, Pauri Garhwal, Bageshwar, Pithoragarh, Almora, Nainital, Champawat and Udham Singh Nagar has been formed into a new state Uttarakhand.
-So a considerable part of the tribal population falls now under the state of Uttarakhand.
-However, the population of the tribal communities in the state is not large enough.
-They constitute the weakest section of the society and form distinct ethnic groups which have maintained their own separate cultural identities in their original environment, despite the ravages of time.
+Tribes of Uttar Pradesh: They comprise a colossal portion under the north Indian tribal section, with variety speaking out from every section and every sphere of daily life.
+They constitute the strong section of the society and form distinct ethnic groups which have maintained their own separate cultural identities in their original environment, despite the ravages of time.

 Tribes of Uttarakhand: The tribal population of Uttarakhand is concentrated in the remote and forest areas of the state.
 Every district of Uttarakhand has a moderate percentage of tribal people.
 Some are of Mongoloid origin and have a nomadic or semi-nomadic way of life.

 Tribes of Haryana: They are basically consisted of nomadic and semi-nomadic individuals, with a somewhat dilapidated condition of their social and economic condition.
 There are approximately 25 identified nomadic tribes, with their total count exceeding 15 lakh.